nbullerds/ml_co_emission_equiv_prediction/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b<sub>0 </sub>= the value of y when all independent predictor variables (X values) are equal to zero

+Linear Equation: Y = 38.875 + -1.1206*GDP + 36.597*Population + -6.6565*Transit + 6.3047*VMT + 4.4656*SQMI + 3.1102*Temp

 <b>Website &amp; Visualizations</b>

-The website uses a Bootstrap template with customized HTML, CSS, and Javascript scripting.
+The website uses a Bootstrap template with customized HTML, CSS, and Javascript.

-The map is rendered from a GeoJSON file that was exported from Pandas after merging a GeoJSON and a CSV file.
-The click events are in Javascript and reference the merged GeoJSON.
+The map is rendered from a final GeoJSON file that was exported from Pandas as a shape file after merging a GeoJSON and a CSV file.
+That shape file was then converted to a GeoJSON using an online converter.
+The click events are in Javascript, reference the merged GeoJSON, and render in the HTML.

-The U.S. Transportation Emissions graphic uses the machine learning data (from the multivariable regression).
+The U.S. Transportation Emissions graphic uses the machine learning data (from the multi-variable regression).
 This visualization displays the transportation emissions into the future, the margin of error, and the 2030 emission target.
-This graphic was created in Tableau and embedded in the HTML code.
+This graphic was created from the Machine Learning data exported in CSV format from Pandas then imported into Tableau.
+Code from Tableau was copied and embedded in the HTML.

-The set of graphics in the Overview section were done in Tableau and also embedded in the HTML.
+The data for the graphics in the Overview section was compiled from multiple sources into in a CSV file and then imported into Tableau.
+Code from Tableau was copied and embedded in the HTML.
 These graphics give a visual and interactive overview of transportation use in the United States.

 <b> Assumptions</b>